Selfbelieve/Budget-Sales-Analysis---ineuron.ai/README.md

 According to the customer segmentation described above, approximately 15% of our clients are high value clients, whereas the majority of our clientele are low value and lost clients
 Client retention in 2014 was subpar
 2016 brought about a slight improvement in retention
-📖 Documentation
-High Level Documentation

-Low Level Documentation

-Architecture Documentation

-WireFrame

-Detail Project Report

-🎉 Help Me Improve
-Hello Mr. Reader, if you find any bug or anything else that could add more value in this project then please consider raising it to me I will address them asap

-LinkedIn Post 📲
-LinkedIn Post

-Youtube Video 🎬
-Video post

 📫 Feedback
-If you have any feedback, please reach out to me via LinkedIn
+If you have any feedback, please reach out to me via www.linkedin.com/in/amanselfbelieve123